spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Reconfigure EKS nodes

-The following steps need to be performed to reconfigure worker pool nodes:-
+The following steps need to be performed to reconfigure worker pool nodes:

 * Access the 'Nodes' view of the cluster.
 * Edit the settings of the desired node pool.
 * Change the instance type to the desired instance type.
 * Save the node pool settings.
 After the node pool settings are updated, the node pool reconfiguration begins within a few minutes.
 A new node pool with desired settings is created and the older node pool is removed.
 * The provisioning status is updated with the ongoing progress of nodes being deleted and added.

 </Tabs.
 TabPane>